Tuesday, November 5, 2024

 4.4 Pointers

 In C programming, a pointer is a variable that stores the memory address of another variable.
-Instead of holding data directly, it holds the address of the variable where the data is stored.

 Advantages of using pointers in C programming: